FOSSCellNITCalicut/Newsletter/README.md

 4. Create a new post
     ```bash
-    hugo new posts/<post-name>.md
+    hugo new post/<post-name>.md
     ```
     The post will be created in the `content/posts` folder

-5. Edit the post in the `content/posts` folder
+5. Edit the post in the `content/post` folder

+6. Add images to the `static` folder

-6. Run `hugo` to build the site
+7. Run `hugo` to build the site
     ```bash
     hugo
     ```
     The site will be built in the `public` folder

-7, Run `hugo serve` to serve the site
+8, Run `hugo serve` to serve the site
     ```bash
     hugo serve
     ```
     The site will be served at `localhost:1313`

-8. Push the changes to the repository
+9. Push the changes to the repository
     ```bash
     git add .
     git commit -m "commit message"